turingschool/backend-curriculum-site/module4/projects/quantified_self/quantified_self_rails.md

 ## Learning Goals

 * Create a Rails API given specified endpoints and response formats.
+* Use a CI tool to check on build successes early and ofter.
+* Follow the agile process, using a Pivotal Tracker board.
-* Review and refactor code (in each of the three languages) so that it:
+* Review and refactor code so that it:
     * is well organized
     * clearly communicates intent
     * utilizes abstraction to hide complexity